 There's also an option for redundant gateway that is ideal for larger deployments for redundancy purposes (you can use one SSL for both gateways).

 If you enable the gateway, you will get a task to upload SSL certificate in .pfx format after the provisioning is finished.

-If your deployment is already on cloud, you can enable the Gateway from the Deployment settings.
+If your deployment is already on cloud, itopia CAS doesn't allow to add the gateway post-provisioning.